Raksha-17/AI_Analysis/README.md

  ## Act

- * Prioritize regional talent initiatives, partnerships, and incubators in these hubs.
-Regions with strongest adoption signals and growth potential.
+ * Prioritize regional talent initiatives, partnerships, and incubators in these hubs with regions with strongest adoption signals and growth potential.
- * Target investment in regions with rising adoption Regional growth potential indicators and rising demand signals.
+ * Target investment in regions with rising adoption growth indicators and rising demand signals.
- * Industries with highest cumulative AI impact and workforce implications Action: Prioritize retraining and new-role creation in these domains; design industry-specific transition programs.
+ * Industries with highest cumulative AI impact and workforce implications so prioritize retraining and new-role creation in these domains; design industry-specific transition programs.

 ### Recommendations: